These are some of the most common machine-learning interview questions.

 A recommendation system is a machine learning application that analyzes user data and filters items (products, movies, songs, etc.) to suggest items to users based on their preferences.

-It gathers user data including user interactions, browsing history, purchase history, ratings, and reviews to capture user preferences.
+It gathers user data, including interactions, browsing history, purchase history, ratings, and reviews, to capture user preferences.

-Additionally, collaborative filtering and content-based filtering are used to create user profiles to capture individual preferences.
+Additionally, collaborative and content-based filtering creates user profiles to capture individual preferences.

 Collaborative filtering identifies users with similar tastes and recommends items they like.
 Content-based filtering identifies items similar to the user's past interactions.